Lamzella

 Lamzella was a civitas (town) in the Roman–Berber province of Numidia.
 It has been tentatively identified with the ruins at Henchir-Resdis in modern Algeria.

 Lamzella also served as the seat of the ancient Roman Catholic episcopal see of the same name in the Numidia province.

 The Donatist Bishop of Lamzella, Donatian took part in the conference of Carthage of 411, but no Catholic bishops, represented the city for the Catholic Bishop, Rufus, had died recently.
 In the conference proceedings it is said that "Lamzelli in our positus basilica east Gildo": Morcelli inferred that Gildo was a bishop of Lamzella, Mass deduction questioned by Mesnage and Jaubert.

-Today Lamzella survives as titular bishopric. and the current titular bishop is Thibault Verny, auxiliary bishop of Paris.
+Today Lamzella survives as titular bishopric, and the current titular bishop is Matthew Elshoff, auxiliary bishop of Los Angeles.